 Now Amber became uncomfortable and looked away.
 “I’m sorry,” she said.
 “Anyway, I’m here to lunch you.”

-“Hard to call it a lunch at three o’clock in the morning,” he said, “I’m not even hungry.”
+“Hard to call it a lunch at three o’clock in the morning,” Walter said.
+“I’m not even hungry.”

 “What are you going to do then?”

-“What’s the name of the song you’re working on?”
+“What’s the name of the song?” she asked.

 “It doesn’t have one yet.
 Just a verse and a chorus.”